Can pregnant women eat feta cheese?

 What is Feta?

-Feta is native to the Greeks and was developed as creamy, rich and soft cheese from a sheep’s mammary fluid.
+Feta is native to the Greeks and was developed as creamy, rich, and soft cheese from a sheep’s mammary fluid.
 In the present day, there is a mix of goat’s milk with sheep’s milk to produce this delight.
 Some stick to one of the items while others prefer to make use of the mix.
 Milk can be consumed when fresh and at other times it can be steamed or utilize a milk frother to keep it fresh and bubbly for coffee or latte.

 A range of Greek meals have a way of incorporating feta into them, and they are an evident staple across the Grecian world.
 There are also large production units in Italy for feta in today’s world and the export of the finished product to other parts of the globe originates from there.
-There are also sizeable production facilities of feta in Denmark, Australia, USA, and even Germany.
+There are also sizeable production facilities of feta in Denmark, Australia, the USA, and even Germany.

 Regarding classification, Feta cheese falls into the grouping for soft cheese and is composed of up to 60 percent of wholesome sheep’s milk (or Goat’s milk).
 The production is only commenced after storing extracted milk for up to 6 weeks or less and cured in brine or salty whey.